Ruth Lyttle Satter Prize in Mathematics

 The Ruth Lyttle Satter Prize in Mathematics, also called the Satter Prize, is one of twenty-one prizes given out by the American Mathematical Society (AMS).
 It is presented biennially in recognition of an outstanding contribution to mathematics research by a woman in the previous six years.
-The award was established in 1990 using a donation from Joan Birman, in memory of her sister, Ruth Lyttle Satter, who worked primarily in biological sciences, and was a proponent for equal opportunities for women in science.
+The award was funded in 1990 using a donation from Joan Birman, in memory of her sister, Ruth Lyttle Satter, who worked primarily in biological sciences, and was a proponent for equal opportunities for women in science.
 First awarded in 1991, the award is intended to "honor [Satter's] commitment to research and to encourage women in science".
 The winner is selected by the council of the AMS, based on the recommendation of a selection committee.
 The prize is awarded at the Joint Mathematics Meetings during odd numbered years, and has always carried a modest cash reward.
-Since 2003, the prize has been $5,000, while from 1997 to 2001, the prize came with $1,200, and prior to that it was $4,000.
-If a joint award is made, the prize money is split between the recipients.
+Since 2003, the prize has been $5,000, while from 1997 to 2001, the prize came with $1,200, and $4,000 prior to that.
+If a joint award is given, the prize money is split between the recipients.